chartjs/Chart.js/docs/docs/axes/cartesian/linear.md

 title: Linear Axis
 ---

-The linear scale is use to chart numerical data.
-It can be placed on either the x or y axis.
-The scatter chart type automatically configures a line chart to use one of these scales for the x axis.
+The linear scale is used to chart numerical data.
+It can be placed on either the x or y-axis.
+The scatter chart type automatically configures a line chart to use one of these scales for the x-axis.
 As the name suggests, linear interpolation is used to determine where a value lies on the axis.

 ## Configuration Options